britram/taps-transports/draft-ietf-taps-transports.md

 - unicast transport
 - connection setup with feature negotiation and application-to-port mapping, implemented using SYN segments and the TCP option field to negotiate features.
 - port multiplexing: each TCP session is uniquely identified by a combination of the ports and IP address fields.
-- Uni-or bidirectional communication
+- Uni-or bidirectional communication.
-- stream-oriented delivery in a single stream
+- stream-oriented delivery in a single stream.
 - fully reliable delivery, implemented using ACKs sent from the receiver to confirm delivery.
 - error detection: a segment checksum verifies delivery to the correct endpoint and integrity of the data and options.
 - segmentation: packets are fragmented to a negotiated maximum segment size, further constrained by the effective MTU from PMTUD.
 - data bundling, an optional mechanism that uses Nagle's algorithm to coalesce data sent within the same RTT into full-sized segments.
 - flow control using a window-based mechanism, where the receiver advertises the window that it is willing to buffer.
-- congestion control: a window-based method that uses AIMD to control the sending rate and to conservatively choose a rate after congestion is detected.
+- congestion control: a window-based method that uses Additive Increase Multiplicative Decrease (AIMD) to control the sending rate and to conservatively choose a rate after congestion is detected.

 ## Multipath TCP (MPTCP)